KylinC/KylinC.github.io/_posts/2023-08-19-AlphaExamples.md

 **Implementation**

 CapEx (capital expenditure) is money spent on acquiring/maintaining fixed assets.
-Compare CapEx with EBIT, which is a company's net income before interest and taxes, and short stocks with inadequate CapEx.
+EBIT, which is a company's net income before interest and taxes, and short stocks with inadequate CapEx.

 **Hint to improve the Alpha**